msped/projectparts/README.md

 Separate git branch?
 In addition, if it is not obvious, you should also describe how to run your code locally.

-Locally the code is ran using a virutal environment (venv).
+### Locally

+In order to run the code locally you must first clone this repository, `git clone https://github.com/msped/projectparts.git`.
+Once cloned setup a virtual environment by first using `python -m venv *venv name*`.
 To access the venv you need to start the venv, for exmaple in my case `projectparts-env\scripts\activate.bat`.
-Once the venv has been started you can then run `python manage.py runserver` and go to `http://127.0.0.1:8000/` to see the development site on your local machine.
+Once the venv has been started you can then install the packages using `pip intsall -r requirements.txt`.
+To run the code locally by running `python manage.py runserver` and go to `http://127.0.0.1:8000/` to see the development site on your local machine.

+In order for the site to work either locally or on heroku they will need the env / config variables outlined below.

+### Heroku

+In order to deploy to heroku I created a new app within Heroku on called projectparts choosing a region that I was in.
+For this project to work on Heroku it requires 'Heroku Postgres' and 'SendGrid' under resources / add-ons.

+Once the add-ons are up and running under the deploy tab I choose GitHub and connected to my repository.
+I choose to enable automatic deploys so that the site will update after each push to master.
+Below this section deploy the project from the master branch and wait for the build to complete.

+### .env / Config Vars

+SECRET_KEY - Random secret key
+STRIPE_PUBLISHABLE - Pushlishable key provided by stripe.js
+STRIPE_SECRET - Secret Key provided by stripe.js
+AWS_ACCESS_KEY_ID - Amazon Web Services Access for using S3 Bucket AWS_SECRET_ACCESS_KEY - Amazon Web Services Secret key.

+For local deployment you will need to use your own e-mail account to send e-mails:
+EMAIL_ADDRESS - This will be the email address you will be using to send emails from, in my case a gmail account.
+EMAIL_PASSWORD - The password associated with the above.

+On Heroku the sending of e-mail will be handled with the SendGrid add-on.
+SENDGRID_USERNAME - Provided by SendGrid API
+SENDGRID_PASSWORD - Provided by SendGrid API

 ## Credits